swiftsolves-msft/Azure-TPot/sample/tpot_all/readme.md

     }
     ```

-7. modify the _/data/elk/logstash.conf_ by scrolling in a few sections and Remarking out via below. # ElasticPot, # Ipphoney, an overall sample file can be found here: [logstash.conf](https://github.com/swiftsolves-msft/Azure-TPot/blob/main/sample/tpot_all/logstash.conf)
+7. WARNING !!!!
+Still Figuring this out Modificatio may result in no logs sent to Sentinel !!! modify the _/data/elk/logstash.conf_ by scrolling in a few sections and Remarking out via below. # ElasticPot, # Ipphoney, an overall sample file can be found here: [logstash.conf](https://github.com/swiftsolves-msft/Azure-TPot/blob/main/sample/tpot_all/logstash.conf)

 ```# ElasticPot
 if [type] == "ElasticPot" {